Sally Lockhart: Adelaide Bevan

 East end orphan who is a servant of Mrs. Holland in The Ruby in the Smoke.
 Once Mrs. Holland dies, she is still not found until the later books.
 She appears in The Tin Princess as Crown Princess and later Queen of Razkavia.
 She later agrees to marry Jim after political strife forces her to abdicate her throne, with her friend Becky suggesting that Adelaide could become an actress.

 TV adaptation

-All four novels were expected to be adapted into TV movies by BBC Drama and broadcast on BBC One in the UK, with Billie Piper cast in the role of Sally Lockhart.
+The first two novels were adapted into TV movies by BBC Drama and broadcast on BBC One in the UK, with Billie Piper cast in the role of Sally Lockhart.
 The first story, The Ruby in the Smoke, aired on 27 December 2006.
 The second, The Shadow in the North, aired on 30 December 2007.

-To date there has been no indication of plans to follow up with productions of the final two novels.

-The first two stories aired in the US as part of the Masterpiece Mystery! series.
+Although all four novels were expected to be adapted into TV movies, to date there has been no indication of plans to follow up with productions of the final two novels.
+In the United States, the first two stories aired as part of the Masterpiece Mystery! series.